iQuHACK/2021_HPI_Quantastic/README.md

 This uses `pygame` to let a user play Star Battle / Two Not Touch interactively.
 It also times the user against `LeapHybridSampler`.

-If you're only interested in the solution of the field, you can select show solution, after the `LeapHybridSampler` returned a solution.
-In the lower left corner you also get information about errors in the cells you marked.
+If you're only interested in the solution of the field, you can select _Show Solution_, after the `LeapHybridSampler` returned a solution.
+In the lower left corner you also get information why your solution is invalid:

 ![gui output](screenshots/gui_not_solved.png)

-If you were able to solve the puzzle, and the `LeapHybridSampler` returned a valid result, the GUI shows the time it took you to solve the puzzle and the time for the `LeapHybridSampler`
+If you were able to solve the puzzle, and the `LeapHybridSampler` returned a valid result, the GUI shows the time it took you to solve the puzzle and the time for the `LeapHybridSampler`:

 ![gui output](screenshots/gui_solved.png)